wdi-atx-11/bootstrap/readme.md

 #### Page layout using the Grid System
 ![grid](https://raw.githubusercontent.com/sf-wdi-26/modules/master/w02/d03/m3-bootstrap/imgs/grid.png)

+**Note:** There's an error in the image above.
+Can you find it?
+Maybe after you have a bit more background on the 12 column layout system.

 Bootstrap's grid system is based on the idea that a page layout for any given screen size is represented with 12 fluid **columns**.
 Columns are always horizontally contained in **rows**, which in turn are contained inside of a larger `container` (container > row > column).
 But why 12?